MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ### WireGuard site-to-site setup review

-A lot of this was the same as the inital Roadwarrior setup in the begining.
+A lot of this was the same as the inital Roadwarrior setup in the beginning.
 The difference with site-to-site it's between two OPNsense servers and not a peer client.

 1. You should have an `Instance` setup on both OPNsense servers.